-microeconomic efficiency and aggravate problems of macroeconomic instability.
+Naturally, the more volatile the economic variables that affect the production of goods and services, the greater the importance of derivatives will be.
+However, an analysis of the importance of derivatives becomes more complex when one admits the possibility of the derivatives market itself increasing macroeconomic and price instability.
+In other words, they can solve problems of microeconomic efficiency and aggravate problems of macroeconomic instability.
 Along these lines, Farhi (1998) argues that derivatives have a contradictory nature, where the initial logic becomes its opposite: they are at the same time essential mechanisms for hedging risks and privileged means of speculation that adds volatility to the markets:

 The systematic analysis of the impact of financial derivatives shows the dual and, sometimes, ambiguous role of these instruments.
 They play a role of stabilizing and coordinating the agents' expectations and can strongly reduce the spread of financial instability to the sphere of production.
-At the same time, the extensive use made by economic agents of the mechanisms of derivatives, whether to hedge risks, or for use in arbitrage operations or even to speculate, together with the power of leverage present in these markets have the potential to exacerbate the volatility and instability of markets (FARHI, 1998: 262-263).
+At the same time, the extensive use made by economic agents of the mechanisms of derivatives, whether to hedge risks, or for use in arbitrage operations or even to speculate, together with the power of leverage present in these markets have the potential to exacerbate the volatility and instability of markets.
+(Farhi 1998: 262-263)

-2. The four dimensions of capitalism
+2. The Four Dimensions of Capitalism

 The four dimensions are analytical constructions that seek to describe the formation and development of the capitalist mode of production.
-The purpose of this construction is to highlight the derivatives market as a development of fictitious capital and as a particular sphere of financial accumulation.
+The purpose of this construction is to highlight the derivatives market as a development of fictitious capital and as a particular sphere that enhances financial accumulation.
 There are three methodological axes used to characterize each dimension.
 The first is a Marxist analysis of the forms of circulation of money and the subordinate relations in the process of capitalist accumulation.
 The second axis comes from the Bryan and Rafferty (2006) analysis that identifies degrees of change in the nature of capital ownership in the process of capitalist accumulation.
 And the third axis of analysis is a description of the logic of the system and changes in capitalism in each dimension.

-The four dimensions presented are not necessarily associated with a specific historical context, but coexist historically.
-Analyzing the Marxist method, Belluzzo (1980) describes it as "eminently genetic" or "logical-genetic" where the most simple categories and concepts contains features of the more complex categories, while the latter contains in its genesis contradictions inscribed in the most elementary forms12.
-That's exactly what the concept of "dimensions" seeks to capture: the transfiguration of the forms, that is, how the more complex forms of capital accumulation arise from the most elementary forms through their contradictions, to subordinate them and transform the dynamics of capitalism.
+The four dimensions presented are not necessarily associated with a specific historical context, but co-exist historically.
+Analyzing the Marxist method, Belluzzo (1980) describes it as "eminently genetic" or "logical-genetic" where the most simple categories and concepts contain features of the more complex categories, while the latter contains in its genesis contradictions inscribed in the most elementary forms.
+That is exactly what the concept of "dimensions" seeks to capture: the transfiguration of the forms, that is how the more complex forms of capital accumulation arise from the most elementary forms through their contradictions, to subordinate them and transform the dynamics of capitalism.
 Accordingly, the fourth dimension is presented as a theoretical development of a new form of capital as it appears: the "derivative form."